chaaland/chaaland.github.io/_drafts/2020-03-30-regression-trees-from-numpy.md

 {% endhighlight %}

 ## Stopping Criteria
 The tree building algorithm also needs a termination condition.
-Growing the tree until each node has only one training example is likely to lead to overfitting so a `min_samples` parameter is important control the model's variance.
-Likewise, a tree allowed to extend arbitrarily deep is bound to overfit the training data as well, so a `max_depth` or `max_leaves` parameter is provided to control this behaviour.
+Growing the tree until each node has only one training example is likely to lead to overfitting so a `min_sample` parameter is important control the model's variance.
+Likewise, a tree allowed to extend arbitrarily deep is bound to overfit the training data as well, so a `max_depth` or `max_leaves` parameter can be provided to control this behaviour.

 # Regression Tree Implementation
+The following sections provide a detailed implementation of the functionality of a simple regression tree.

 ## Constructor
 The `RegressionTree` class will have a constructor for setting the hyper-parameters and initialising some internal state.
-Specifically, since the tree is defined recursively, we need a `_depth` variable to indicate how far from the root the current node is.
-A `_value` parameter is set to `None` but will be updated to a float if the node satisfies the requirements to be a leaf .
-Lastly, an `_is_fit` variable is set to ensure prediction is not done on an untrained `RegressionTree`
+Specifically, a `_value` parameter is set to `None` but will be updated to a float if the node satisfies the requirements to be a leaf .
+An `_is_fit` variable is set to ensure prediction is not done on an untrained `RegressionTree`.

 {% highlight python %}
 import numpy as np